A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Reduction Rules

 Consider then the original set of trees.
 Note firstly that if any block $B$ of an agreement forest of the original trees contains two or more taxa from $C'$, then no two taxa from $\{1, 2, \ldots, t, t+1\}$ can be in the same block of the forest.
 Moreover, if $|B \cap C'| \geq 3$, then $B$ cannot contain any taxa from $\{1, 2, \ldots, t, t+1\}$, meaning that the forest has at least $t+2$ blocks.
 So suppose there is no block $B$ with the property that $|B \cap C'| \geq 3$.
 Then due to the choice of $m = 2(t+2)$ it follows that the forest contains at least $t+2$ blocks; we are done.

 Our second family of tight examples shows that for every $k\geq 4$ a truncation length of $\min \{ \max \{ k-1,3\}, t+1 \}$ is also not safe.
-The construction is similar to the previous case, except that we take $m=2k+1$, $t = k+2$ and the chain $C'$ in $T_1$ is not reversed.
+The construction is similar to the previous case, except that we take $m=2k+1$, $t = k+2$ and the chain $C'$ in \stevenrevise{$T_2$} is not reversed. \stevenlater{That is, there are $t=k+2$ trees and each of these trees is obtained by inserting the chain $C'$ into a starting chain comprising $t+1 = k+3$ taxa}.
 After truncation of the common chain to length $\min \{ \max \{ k-1,3\}, t+1 \} = k-1$, observe that the reduced trees have an agreement forest of size $k$ (i.e. the original taxa $\{1, 2, \ldots, t, t+1\}$ in one block, and $k-1$ singleton blocks corresponding to taxa in $C$).
 Before truncation, note that if a block $B$ has the property that $|B \cap C'| \geq 3$, then the taxa $\{2, \ldots, t\}$ must be in separate blocks, meaning that there will be at least $t-1 = k+1 > k$ blocks in the forest.
 But if no such block $B$ exists, then there will be at least $(2k + 1)/2 > k$ blocks.
 Hence, prior to truncation, an agreement forest contains at least \leo{$k+1$} blocks.